RishabhKumarChaudhary/CaliberRacingIndia/README.md

 # CaliberRacingIndia
-This is a professional E Commerce platform for proving skates.
+This is a professional E Commerce platform for providing skates.